Podcast: Play in new window | Download

 Real-Life Example: Setting Realistic Expectations Through the Thunderstorm Story

-Vicki shared a perfect example from her own homeschool family that illustrates why understanding human development helps set realistic expectations.
+Vicki shared a perfect example from her own homeschooling journey that illustrates why understanding human development helps set realistic expectations.

 One rainy night, she drove up to pick her son up from choir practice.
 There was lightning, it was pouring, and there was one kid standing outside enjoying the storm—her kid.

-They’d just completed a weather unit.
+They’d done a weather unit.
 They’d covered thunderstorm safety.
 But in that moment, the logic of what he learned didn’t apply because the fun of being in the rain overrode everything else.

 “That was not a good decision,” Vicki admits, “but I also understood it in context of his logic was not on at that moment.
 It got overrun by fun.”